Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Dumbbells.
 Build muscular endurance with low-weight, high-rep exercises.
 Or increase strength with heavier weights and fewer reps.
 You could even invest in adjustable dumbbells, the all-in-one solution that gives you multiple weights in one compact piece of equipment.

 Yoga mat.
 Even if you’re not a yogi, this mat is a must!
 A basic mat that rolls up for easy storage is essential for any workouts on the floor (get those abs burning!) or post-exercise stretching.

 A pull-up bar.
-These can be easily attached to a door frame to free up floorspace for other equipment.
+These can be easily attached to a door frame to free up floor space for other equipment.
 Just make sure to test it out with caution to ensure it won’t damage your door frame.

 Fitness games.
 Thanks to fitness video games, your gaming station can even become your home gym!
-Gaming systems can be a surprising source for exercise ideas!
+Gaming systems can be a surprising source of exercise ideas!
 Games make exercise fun without adding extra gear to your small space.
 Plus, they go beyond running or cycling with fun workouts like dance routines and virtual boxing classes.
 Some offer interactive games that help you power through a tough routine, such as planking.

 Before you start to invest in your home gym, make sure the area you’ll be using is equipped with the essentials for a great workout.

 Flooring.
 Not everyone can install gym-quality floors, but it’s easy to add removable shock-absorbing gym flooring.
 These come in full mats or tiles that can be put down and pulled up as needed.
-The non-slip surfaces can help prevent injuries and the padded material will cushion your body on hard floors.
+The non-slip surfaces can help prevent injuries, and the padded material will cushion your body on hard floors.